At my age, the realization of how few days I have left reminds me daily of how perishable this body is.

-While I doubt there are many who’ve more belief in a spiritual afterlife than me, I still wonder if we ever do get over clinging to our everyday life, as humdrum as it can become.
+While I doubt there are many who’ve more belief in a spiritual afterlife than me, I still wonder if we ever do get over clinging to our everyday life, as humdrum as it can be.

 I know we definitely are eternal, everlasting, forever.